camunda-community-hub/zeebe-hazelcast-exporter/README.md

 # zeebe-hazelcast-exporter

 Export records from [Zeebe](https://github.com/zeebe-io/zeebe) to [Hazelcast](https://github.com/hazelcast/hazelcast/).
-Hazelcast is an in-memory data grid which is used here as a message topic.
+Hazelcast is an in-memory data grid which is used as a transport layer.

 ![How it works](how-it-works.png)

-The exporter provides an easy way to connect multiple applications to Zeebe.
-For example, an application can use the exporter to send a notification when a new incident is created.
-Without the exporter, the application needs to implement its own exporter.
+The records are transformed into [Protobuf](https://github.com/zeebe-io/zeebe-exporter-protobuf) and added to one [ringbuffer](https://hazelcast.com/blog/ringbuffer-data-structure/).
+The ringbuffer has a fixed capacity and will override the oldest entries when the capacity is reached.

+Multiple applications can read from the ringbuffer.
+The application itself controls where to read from by proving a sequence number.
+Every application can read from a different sequence.

+The Java and C# connector modules provide a convenient way to read the records from the ringbuffer.

 ## Usage